-A: Only holders of record of ordinary shares at the close of business on the record date of April 22, 2022 (the "Record Date") are entitled to notice of, and to vote at, the Meeting and any adjournment or postponement thereof.
+A: Only holders of ordinary shares at the close of business on the Record Date are entitled to notice of, and to vote at, the Meeting and any adjournment or postponement thereof.
 Each shareholder is entitled to one vote for each ordinary share owned as of the Record Date.
 Ordinary shares held in our treasury, which are not considered outstanding, will not be voted.
-On the Record Date, there were [62,508,517] ordinary shares outstanding entitled to vote and there were no outstanding shares of any other class of stock.
+On the Record Date, there were 62,576,559 ordinary shares outstanding entitled to vote and there were no outstanding shares of any other class of stock.